Chia-Network/chia-docs/docs/08serialization/serialization.md

 A streamable must be a Tuple at the root level.
 Iters are serialized in the following way:

 1. A tuple of x items is serialized by appending the serialization of each item.
-2. A List is serialized into a 4 byte size prefix (number of items) and the serialization of each item.
+2. A List is serialized into a 4-byte prefix (number of items) and the serialization of each item.
-3. An Optional is serialized into a 1 byte prefix of 0x00 or 0x01, and if it's one, it's followed by the serialization of the item.
+3. An Optional is serialized into a 1-byte prefix of 0x00 or 0x01, and if it's one, it's followed by the serialization of the item.
 4. A Custom item is serialized by calling the .parse method, passing in the stream of bytes into it.
 And example is a CLVM program.

 This format can be implemented very easily, and allows us to hash objects like headers and proofs of space, without complex serialization logic.

-Note that in the python implemnetation, we don't use a Tuple at the root level, but instead just use a dataclass with ordered typed fields for ease of use.
+Note that in the python implemnetation, we don't use a Tuple at the root level, but instead just use a dataclass with ordered type fields for ease of use.
 However, it is streamed as a Tuple.

 ## Examples

-The streamable specification has been designed to work well with python using the @streamable decorator available in `chia-blockchain`, but it can work just as well with other programming languages.
+The streamable specification has been designed to work well with Python using the @streamable decorator available in `chia-blockchain`, but it can work just as well with other programming languages.
 A class with the @streamable decorator becomes immutable, and has the `__bytes__()` and `.from_bytes(b)` methods.

 ### ProofOfSpace type definition
 ```python